captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 7. **Machine Learning Integration**: Incorporating machine learning models to detect and adapt to new AI scraping techniques could provide more dynamic and future-proof protection.

-8. **API Development**: Creating an API for the core functionality could allow for easier integration with other software or web services.
+8. **API Development**: Creating an API for the core functionality would allow for easier integration with other software or web services.

 ## Updating
 To update PixelGuard AI to the latest version: